keithwhor/nodal/README.md

 - Task scheduler
 - Easy authorization (requires redis for more than one instance)

+## Why Nodal?

+The short answer is because building stuff is fun. ;)

+The JavaScript community is very fragmented, and for the most part, that's actually a fantastic thing.
+A lot of innovation comes from a lot of different groups with wildly different agendas.
+The problem is that it's kind of hard to figure out where to start.
+I know the things I need in an application to make my life easy - and I know they all exist within the npm ecosystem.
+But if I'm going to start picking and choosing, how do I know what's best?
+How do I ensure I build a consistent, stable architecture?
+Library implementations can all differ fundamentally, making the code you have to write seem inconsistent or confusing to tie the different pieces together.

+To somebody coming from Django or Rails, this can seem exhausting.
+I think JavaScript should be as inclusive and welcoming as possible.

+The wonderful thing about ES6 is it provides clear solutions for how to implement inheritance and in doing so, allows us to begin creating strong idioms for application architecture in JavaScript.
+What interests me is having code that any developer can understand and architecture that is easy to reason about.
+This is the goal of Nodal.
+To be clear, concise, consistent, easy to learn and full-featured.

 ## About

 Nodal is under active development and maintained by